aspose-ocr/Aspose.OCR-Documentation/cpp/getting-started/licensing/_index.md

 However, the following restrictions apply:

-- If the number of characters in a recognized image exceeds 300, only the first **300** characters are recognized.
+- If the number of characters in a recognized image exceeds 100, only the **first 100 characters** are recognized.
-- If the number of characters in a recognized image is less than 300, the first **60%** of characters are recognized.
+- You cannot recognize more than 500 characters per application launch, even when processing text from multiple images or regions within a single image.

 Apply a license to remove the restriction.